Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 things to go out of scope, and be aware of what any library code you're consuming might be doing.

-Most of the time this isn't worth worrying too much about, however, if you do find you want to very precisely control when variables are dropped and have any `Drop` functionality acted on, then let me introduce you to my all-time favourite function `std::mem::drop`.
+Most of the time this isn't worth worrying too much about, however, if you do find you want to very precisely control _when_ variables are dropped, then let me introduce you to my all-time favourite function `std::mem::drop`.

 Here it is in full:

 ```rust
 pub fn drop<T>(_x: T) {}